Timeline: Which U.S. states are still counting votes and when will they be done?

 Note: Vote counts supplied by Edison Research, which provides exit polls and voting data to the National Election Pool media consortium.
 Reuters has not independently tabulated the ballots.

-Reporting by Dan Burns and Leela de Kretser, Editing by Tiffany Wu
+Reporting by Dan Burns and Leela de Kretser; Editing by Tiffany Wu and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.